LaifsV1/YUP/reference_manual.md

 	Note that you cannot give any proof after a `because` keyword.
 You can only give what is called a `simple proof`, `tt`, `(p , q)`, `p on left`, `q on right`, `equality on ([A],[B],[C])`, `by [H]`, `[H] with (a,[A])`, and `p therefore A`. i.e. no case elimination rules such as induction or disjunction elimination.
 - **With Clause**:

-		[H] with (a,b,c,[A],[B],C])
+		[H] with (a;b;c;[A];[B];C])

 	where `[H]` is a hypothesis labelling some proposition made of universal quantifiers or implications, and `a` to `c` are terms, while `[A]` to `[C]` are hypotheses.

 	The `with` clause is a form of elimination clause for universal quantifiers and implications.
 To eliminate a universal, provide a term that can replace the universal term variable.
 To eliminate an implication, provide a hypothesis which matches the proposition being eliminated.

-	Note that the elements we are providing for the elimination must be given inside a tuple, and in the correct order. i.e. When eliminating, you can only eliminate the outermost layer first.
+	Note that the elements we are providing for the elimination must be given inside a sequence of statements, and in the correct order. i.e. When eliminating, you can only eliminate the outermost layer of quantifiers or implication first.

 	For instance, to eliminate the following: